 Nathaniel Essex was born in Victorian England during the 19th Century.
-He was obsessed with Charles Darwin's theory on evolution.
-Although he was truly passionate about his work, he also cared a great deal for his wife Rebecca Essex and their son.
+He was obsessed with Charles Darwin's Theory of Evolution.
+Although he was genuinely passionate about his work, he also cared a great deal for his wife Rebecca Essex and their son.
 Disaster struck when their son died, aged four, of various birth defects.
-To cope with the pain of this loss, Essex started to intensify his work and theories about evolution, ignoring his (again pregnant) wife as a result.
-Where he was once a passionate and gentle man, he became more and more secluded and ignorant to the people around him.
-Unbeknownst to his wife, Essex even exhumed the body of his son as a test subject, in hopes of figuring out what had caused his death.
+Essex started to intensify his work and theories about evolution to cope with the pain of this loss, ignoring his (again pregnant) wife as a result.
+Where he was once a passionate and tender man, he became more and more secluded and ignorant to the people around him.
+Unbeknownst to his wife, Essex even utilized his son's body as a test subject in hopes of figuring out what had caused his death.
 His research eventually evolved into a theory that humanity was steadily evolving, with various mutations as a possible outcome.
-He classified these possibilities as "Essex factors".
+He classified these possibilities as "Essex Factors."

-When Essex brought these theories to his scientific peers, among them Charles Darwin, he was ridiculed and called a monster for coming up with these ungodly theories.
-Cut off from funding, he visited a bar to drink away his sorrows.
+When Essex brought these theories to his scientific peers, among them Charles Darwin, he was ridiculed and called a monster for coming up with ungodly theories.
+Cut-off from funding, he visited a bar to drink away his sorrows.
 Essex was then contacted by a man who wanted to show him something that would pique his interest.
-Curious, Essex was brought to the sewers of London where the man told him that he was part of a group of average workmen who kidnapped disfigured humans from London and locked them up in the sewers.
-At first, Essex was horrified by the sight of these people and wanted to get away, but he was stopped by the group of men, who suddenly attacked him for his money.
+Curious, Essex was brought to the sewers of London, where the man told him that he was part of a group of average workmen who kidnapped disfigured humans from London and locked them up in the sewers.
+At first, Essex was horrified at the sight of these people and wanted to escape, but he was stopped by the group of men, who suddenly attacked him for his money.
 The group told Essex they called themselves the Marauders.
 It was then that Essex made them an offer.
 With funding stopped for his research, Essex offered the Marauders money in exchange for suitable subjects that he could use in his experiments.
-The team agreed and started kidnapped more people from the streets to act as test subjects on mutation.
+The team agreed and started kidnapping more people from the streets to act as test subjects on mutation.

 The Marauders, in their search for mutants, accidentally stumbled upon a disguised Apocalypse, who had been awoken from his slumber some days before.
 After seeing his might, the Marauders told Apocalypse about Nathaniel Essex's work and led him to his estate.
 Apocalypse introduced himself to Essex as En Sabah Nur and told him he saw the potential in Essex and his work.
-He asked Essex to help him in his rise to power.
-In return, Essex was promised power beyond belief.
-Essex's wife Rebecca was witness to all of this and left the room, in disgust.
+He asked Essex to help him rise to power, and in return, Essex was promised power beyond belief.
+Essex's wife Rebecca was witness to all of this and left the room in disgust.

 Essex was in great turmoil, wanting to be a good man, but also not wanting the restrictions for his research that he had with his human morality.
-At first, Essex thought Apocalypse to be mad.
-This all changed when he discovered Apocalypse's true form and power.
+At first, Essex thought Apocalypse to be mad, but this all changed when he discovered Apocalypse's true form and power.
 In this, he saw the living proof of his theory of a mutated master race.
 Essex took Apocalypse to meet the most powerful men of London.
-It was then, however, that the time-displaced X-Men, Cyclops and Jean Grey, arrived from the future to stop Apocalypse and his plans.
+However, it was then that the time-displaced X-Men, Cyclops, and Jean Grey arrived from the future to stop Apocalypse and his plans.
 The two X-Men immediately recognized Essex as the man who would go on to become Mister Sinister.

-The two X-Men persuaded Essex that it was not too late to stay a good man.
+The two X-Men persuaded Essex in that it was not too late to stay a good man.
 Essex took their words for granted and returned to his estate, where Rebecca was in premature labor with their second child.
 The child was delivered stillborn.
-Doctors also told Essex that his wife would not survive the premature labor.
-Essex begged his wife to hold on so that he could make her better.
+Doctors told Essex that his wife would not survive the premature labor, and Essex begged his wife to hold on so he could make her better.
 He promised her he would be there for her again.
 His pleas, however, were met with resentment and hate.
-With her dying breath, she told him that she had loved him once but now utterly hated him for what he had become, "sinister."
+With her dying breath, she told him that she had loved him once, but now utterly hated him for what he had become: "sinister."

-After her death, Essex wrecked his house and the graves of his ancestors, thinking to commit suicide afterwards.
-He could not live with the guilt he felt.
-Essex went by Charles Darwin's house first, to tell him how wrong Darwin was and how truly right he had been.
-After leaving Darwin's house, he once again wanted to kill himself, until he saw Darwin's young children on the stairs of the house.
-Essex then changed his mind and went to Apocalypse and accepted his offer to grant him mutations that would give him a longer life, advanced strength, and a healing factor.
-As a result of the mutation, Essex would no longer feel morality or remorse, which Essex welcomed.
+After her death, Essex wrecked his house and the graves of his ancestors, intending to commit suicide afterward.
+But first, Essex went by Charles Darwin's house to tell him how wrong Darwin was, and how truly right he had been.
+After leaving Darwin's house, he again planned to kill himself, but saw Darwin's young children on the stairs of the residence.
+Essex then changed his mind and went to Apocalypse, accepting his offer to grant him mutations that would give him a longer life, advanced strength, and a healing factor.
+As a result of the mutation, Essex would no longer feel morality or remorse (which Essex welcomed).
 When asked by Apocalypse to take another name, Essex took on the name Sinister, the last word of his dying wife.

 Writer Chris Claremont conceived Mister Sinister as a new villain for the X-Men, feeling "tired of just going back to Magneto and the Brotherhood of Evil Mutants and the same old same old".
 Claremont recalled: